bradriske/bradriske.github.io/_posts/2022-11-25-Homebridge-on-TrueNAS-Scale.md

 title: Homebridge on TrueNAS Scale
 ---

-This post is going to cover how to setup [Homebridge](https://homebridge.io) on TrueNAS Scale.
+This post is going to cover how to setup [Homebridge](https://homebridge.io){:target="_blank" rel="noopener"} on TrueNAS Scale.
 The directions here apply to version 22.02.4 of TrueNAS scale and may need to be adjusted slightly if running a newer version.
 Homebridge allows you to take your IoT devices that don't currently have Apple HomeKit support and add them to HomeKit.
 TrueNAS Scale doesn't have an official app for Homebridge or one in the TrueCharts repo.
 Thankfully Homebridge does have a Docker implementation so you can add it to TrueNAS manually.

 ## Disable mDNS
 Homebridge runs its own internal copy of mDNS, so if you leave mDNS enabled inside of TrueNAS as well it will generate a large amount of errors in the Homebridge logs and may not actually start.
 Disabling this may impact your TrueNAS setup depending, but that will depend on how you have TrueNAS configured as well as your larger overall network configuration.
 From the TrueNAS help popup: "Multicast DNS.
 Uses the system Hostname to advertise enabled and running services.
 For example, this controls if the server appears under Network on MacOS clients."